Hair Tissue Mineral Analysis (HTMA)

 The hair tissue mineral analysis test sure is a life-saver, as well as a life-giving tool.
 At least that’s what I’ve come to realize.

 As a functional health practitioner and mother, I can attest to the damage caused by heavy metals.
-I have adolescent clients who are severely sick due to these toxins.
-These harmful metals have a severe negative impact on our vital organs and truly impact a child’s growth and development.
+I have a few adolescent clients who have major health issues due to these toxins.
+These harmful metals have an extremely negative impact on our vital organs and may impact a child’s growth and development.

 From a mother’s perspective, I cannot emphasize just how important it is to know what mineral imbalances children have, as well as which heavy metals are accumulating in their bodies.

 My own child was dealing with some heavy metal toxicity for longer than I know.
 A chronic rash, behavior challenges, and early-life sleep issues should have clued me in, but I was clearly unaware for way too long.
-This situation applies to way more parents than we realize.
+Unfortunately, this type of situation applies to way more parents than we realize.

 Before we dive more into learning more about hair analysis testing, let’s first learn more about minerals and why they are important.